OzguYalcin/AdvancedHandler/README.md

 # AdvancedHandler
-Advanced DiscordJS Command & Feature Handler.
-This Command Handler is made for discord bot developers and makes botting easy.
+AdvancedHandler is a Discord.JS handler made by OzguYalcin.
+The goal of this package is to make it simple and easy to get your bot off the ground without worrying about your own command handler.

 # Installation
 ## NPM
 ```
 npm install advancedhandler
 ```

 # Topics
 - [AdvancedHandler](#advancedhandler)
 - [Installation](#installation)
   - [NPM](#npm)